mLetrone/power-events/docs/usage/conditions.md

 ### Mapping

-Sometimes, the value in event has been serialized to simplify the format, like date passed as timestamp or iso format.
+Sometimes, the value in the event has been serialized to simplify the format, like date passed as timestamp or iso format.
 You can provide a mapper, to choose how the value will be check.

-An example with date, the menu carte should be the menu of the week.
+An example with a date, the menu carte should be the menu of the week.
 But, the date is represented as a string.

 ```python
 from datetime import datetime, timedelta